Zubnix/Zubnix/README.md

 - Your desktops, your screens: they run on the web.

-You can find more information on the official [Greenfield website](https://www.greenfield.app)
+You can find more information on the official [Greenfield website](https://www.greenfield.app) or have a look on how it all [began](https://wayouttheresoftware.blogspot.com/2023/07/some-history-about-greenfield.html).

 ### contact ❤️